moby/moby/docs/sources/reference/api/docker_remote_api_v1.17.md

 -   **filters** – a json encoded value of the filters (a map[string][]string) to process on the images list.
 Available filters:
   -   dangling=true

+### Build image from a Dockerfile

+`POST /build`

+Build an image from a Dockerfile

+**Example request**:

+        POST /build HTTP/1.1

+        {{ TAR STREAM }}

+**Example response**:

+        HTTP/1.1 200 OK
+        Content-Type: application/json

+        {"stream": "Step 1..."}
+        {"stream": "..."}
+        {"error": "Error...", "errorDetail": {"code": 123, "message": "Error..."}}

+The input stream must be a tar archive compressed with one of the following algorithms: identity (no compression), gzip, bzip2, xz.

+The archive must include a build instructions file, typically called `Dockerfile` at the root of the archive.
+The `dockerfile` parameter may be used to specify a different build instructions file by having its value be the path to the alternate build instructions file to use.

+The archive may include any number of other files, which will be accessible in the build context (See the [*ADD build command*](/reference/builder/#dockerbuilder)).

+Query Parameters:

+-   **dockerfile** - path within the build context to the Dockerfile
+-   **t** – repository name (and optionally a tag) to be applied to the resulting image in case of success
+-   **q** – suppress verbose build output
+-   **nocache** – do not use the cache when building the image
+-   **pull** - attempt to pull the image even if an older image exists locally
+-   **rm** - remove intermediate containers after a successful build (default behavior)
+-   **forcerm** - always remove intermediate containers (includes rm)

+    Request Headers:

+-   **Content-type** – should be set to `"application/tar"`.
+-   **X-Registry-Config** – base64-encoded ConfigFile objec

+Status Codes:

+-   **200** – no error
+-   **500** – server error

 ### Create an image

 `POST /images/create`